guidobouman/thesis/Documents/Thesis/Thesis.markdown

 It might have been a small joke, but their expectation does actually align with ours.

-Let’s elaborate on the possibilities with BCI as it is the most direct connection between brains and the internet.
+Let’s elaborate on the possibilities with BCIs as it is the most direct connection between brains and the internet.
 Also it would be ideal not to surf pages anymore but retrieving the data directly from the database as you think.
 How would it be to have wikipedia in your brain?

 ### Brain <-> Internet

 ### Brain & Computer
-> tool|tuːl|noun A device or implement, esp. one held in the hand, used to carry out a particular function.
+> tool|tu:l|noun 1.
+A device or implement, esp. one held in the hand, used to carry out a particular function.

 Tools are extensions of humans which enables them to do stuff which they normally can't do.
 A hammer extends the arm and is able to deliver an precise and more heavy impact to an object, a nail for example.
 Without this hammer, humans wouldn’t be capable of driving a nail into wood.
 The internet is functioning as a tool for exchange of information and communication and thus function as an extension of humans.
 How would the internet function if it would be a more direct extension of a human?